HooWC/Todo-Task/README.md

 ```

 ```
-using tool covert aab file to apk
+Google store install AAB installer in your phone and covert aab file to apk file.
 ```